CivicActions/agile-california/README.md

 We demonstrated wireframes to users in [Sprint 3](https://github.com/CivicActions/agile-california/blob/master/documentation/journal.md#sprint-3).

 The users taught us things not anticipated by the RFI.
 For example, visitation status changes and finding safe and convenient places for dropoff seems to be even more important than finding official Residential Facilities (from the state's data).
-Using this fact, we created a "spike" [solution](https://github.com/CivicActions/agile-california/tree/master/geojson-spike) to test our ability to render a map.
 Nonetheless we implemented the map of official residential facilities and made future plans to provide a visitation negotiation system.
+We created a "spike" [solution](https://github.com/CivicActions/agile-california/tree/master/geojson-spike) to test our ability to render a map before integrating it into our main code.

 As our understanding grew we kept our [story map](https://github.com/CivicActions/agile-california/blob/master/documentation/ux/user-story-map/user-story-map.md) up to date.